-Poultry meat is consumed in almost every part of the world.
-Not only does it exist almost anywhere, but it is also one of the most consumed types of meat in the world.
+Poultry meat is consumed in almost every part of the world and is one of the most consumed types of meat globally.
 Thus there must be a lot of inquiries when it comes to storage and preparation, including “Can I refreeze chicken?”

 Refreezing Chicken: Is It Okay?

 There are times when you thaw chicken and suddenly change your mind.
 Suddenly, you don’t want to have chicken for your meal anymore.
 In these cases, you might ask if it’s okay to refreeze a thawed chicken.
-Well, the answer is both a yes and a no.
+The answer depends on specific conditions and circumstances.

 Yes, you can refreeze it within a certain amount of time.
 It would be best if you immediately refroze it as long as you realize that you won’t be using it.
 Well, there can be times when you know it is too late; what do you do by then?
 There’s a limit as to up until how long you can refreeze your chicken and with other factors affecting it too.